chesterwizzle/Haikuverse/README.md

 *   **`audio_toolkit_modal.dart`:** Modal for configuring and playing TTS audio for a haiku.
 *   **`constellation_detail_modal.dart`:** Modal to show details of a selected constellation and confirm publishing.
 *   **`constellation_customization_screen.dart`:** Allows constellation owners to generate and save AI-created fables and images, and manages the knowledge graph update workflow.
+*   **`subscription_screen.dart` & `quota_boost_screen.dart`:** A suite of screens dedicated to monetization. `SubscriptionScreen` serves as the primary paywall for new users, fetching and displaying products directly from the Google Play Store using the `in_app_purchase` package. `QuotaBoostScreen` provides a context-aware interface for subscribed users to purchase additional, non-expiring image quota or upgrade their subscription tier.
+Both screens orchestrate the purchase flow and trigger secure backend validation.

 #### Reusable UI Widgets (`lib/widgets/`)